 '''

-not support."

-::= { snmpTargetParamsEntry 3 }

-snmpTargetParamsSecurityName OBJECT-TYPE

-SYNTAX SnmpAdminString

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The securityName which identifies the Principal on

 whose behalf SNMP messages will be generated using

 this entry."

 ::= { snmpTargetParamsEntry 4 }

 snmpTargetParamsSecurityLevel OBJECT-TYPE

 SYNTAX SnmpSecurityLevel

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The Level of Security to be used when generating

 SNMP messages using this entry."

 ::= { snmpTargetParamsEntry 5 }

 snmpTargetParamsStorageType OBJECT-TYPE

+SYNTAX StorageType

-SYNTAX StorageType MAX-ACCESS read-create
+MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

-"The storage type for this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpTargetParamsEntry 6 }

 snmpTargetParamsRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5).

 Until instances of all corresponding columns are

 appropriately configured, the value of the

 corresponding instance of the snmpTargetParamsRowStatus

 column is 'notReady'.

 In particular, a newly created row cannot be made

+active until the corresponding

+snmpTargetParamsMPModel,

+snmpTargetParamsSecurityModel,

 '''